Adidas Distancestar Review Facts

 To better manage track running, the outsoles of these shoes were fitted with small metal spikes on the front and arch.
 These are of a lighter weight

 as many other forms of running shoes since they are specifically designed to be used on tracks that are specifically designed for running on.
-What it lacks in these facets the Adidas Distancestar makes up for with energy dispersal and light weight.
+What it lacks in these facets the Adidas Distancestar makes up for with energy dispersal and its lightweight model.

 Most of these shoes’ upper portion is made up of a lightweight and highly breathable mesh.
 A toe covering made of harder material offers a basic level of protection, making forefoot striking in these shoes still viable.
 While it doesn’t offer any real resistance from moisture, the design of the Distancestar’s upper is meant to drain well, making them useful in track events like the steeplechase that incorporates water jumps.